Rajwinder-Singh-19/ferode/README.md

 ## To see the implementation details of ferode.
 > Please go through [equation.rs](/src/equation.rs),

-## How use ferode in your project.
+## How to use ferode in your project.
 > Just download [equation.rs](/src/equation.rs) and copy into your project source.
 Everything should compile with cargo, no need for external dependencies.

 ## Future Vision